wassimbj/educative.io-pdf-downloader/README.md

 ## Note

 this is not a hacking tool or something like that, it doesn't get you paid courses for free.
-BUT it downloads the courses in pdf and an organised manner.
+BUT it downloads the courses in pdf and in an organised manner.

 ## Usage